paireks/dotbim/README.md

 - Grasshopper plugin: dotbimGH - https://github.com/paireks/dotbimGH
 - dotbim-ifc, converts to and from IFC and dotbim: https://github.com/Moult/dotbim-ifc, Author: Dion Moult

+If you're building any app that will use .bim - let me know, I'll post it here :)

 ## Community
 Let's get this community bigger.
 Share it with your friends and colleagues that want to see a new BIM format: https://discord.gg/uhvx9sysvW